rails/jbuilder/README.md

 end

 # You can use partials as well.
 The following line will render the file
-# RAILS_ROOT/app/views/api/comments/_comments and set a local variable
+# RAILS_ROOT/app/views/api/comments/_comments, and set a local variable
-# 'comments' with all this message's comments which you can use inside
+# 'comments' with all this message's comments, which you can use inside
 # the partial.
 json.partial! "api/comments/comments", comments: @message.comments
 ```